No Mobile, When Mobile Campaign

 The cost of a call or text when driving is going up!

-The Road Safety Partnership is reminding all drivers to leave their phone alone when driving or riding.
+The Road Safety Team is reminding all drivers to leave their phone alone when driving or riding.
 Using mobile phones is one of the most dangerous behaviours for motorists, putting drivers, passengers and others on the road at risk of death and serious harm.

 In March the penalty for using a hand-held mobile phone is doubling, from £100 to £200, and 3 to 6 penalty points, and this penalty can be avoided if drivers and riders switch off their phones before they turn the engine on.